seifezzeldin1995/node-hello/README.md

 # CICD pipeline Simple_node

-Simple CICD pipeline for node.js app
+Simple CICD pipeline for node app

 ## Create Dockerfile to containerize app
 Using Dockerfile in the repository